 Firewalls are the most important barrier between external attackers and your company network.
 Every organization needs to block malware and prevent unauthorized access.
 And the best way to achieve this is by filtering traffic intelligently.
 That's exactly what a well-configured firewall does.

 Maintaining an effective firewall is of critical importance.
 When firewall defenses malfunction, security teams lose control of traffic entering network resources.
 Networks can quickly fall victim to Distributed Denial of Service (DDoS) attacks.
 And data-leeching malware can infest applications without the knowledge of security managers.

 Firewalls are not a "set-it-and-forget-it" tool.
 They require updates, audits, and changes to function properly.
 But with the right firewall maintenance strategy, IT teams can ensure constant perimeter protection.

 The first step in protecting firewalls is understanding the threats they face.
 Security managers can use this knowledge to risk assess their defenses.
 Common firewall threats to consider include:

 Some of the most dangerous firewall threats emerge from within organizations.
 Users with excessive privileges can breach perimeter defenses without any firewall intervention.
 When they gain access to internal network resources, they can steal data or damage digital infrastructure.

 Insider threats make it important to apply network segmentation within the firewall perimeter.
-Companies can use firewalls to create zones of trust and apply the principle of least privilege.
+Companies can use cloud firewalls to create zones of trust and apply the principle of least privilege.
 This restricts users to small portions of the network and limits east-west movement.

 2. DDoS attacks